da3gal/oneclickpdf/README.md

 ## Possible Future Improvements

 * Allow conversion of multiple selected images into a single PDF.
-* Allow conversion of multiple selected images into individual PDFs.
 * Provide an options dialog (e.g., to select output directory, PDF quality/compression).
 * Support for more image formats.
 * Option to password-protect the generated PDF.